 office for information on enrolling new riders.

 Who can ride?
-Any child/individual who qualifies under the Americans with Disabilities Act is eligible to apply.
+Any individual 4yrs to 100 yrs. who qualifies under the Americans with Disabilities Act is eligible to apply.
 Each applicant is evaluated before becoming a student to determine if the therapeutic riding program can meet his or her needs.

 Student Placement Process

 Intake Assessment All participants are assessed prior to placement in any of Breaking Free’s programs.
 An intake assessment serves to orient the participant and parents and/or caregivers to the facility, the programs and the various services offered.
 This assessment is completed by Breaking Free Staff to determine a participant’s functional ability, overall behavior, educational goals, communication needs, and appropriate placement to the therapy program.
 Assessment is required for students who have not received services and Breaking Free within the past 12 months, however, Breaking Free reserves the right to reassess any participant prior to scheduling services or within any service period.

 Eligibility Criteria Safety and maximizing the therapeutic benefits of equine activities are primary concerns of a successful program.
 Due to the capacities of volunteer side walkers and current program horses, insurance requirements and industry standards, Breaking Free is limited to accepting students who: For Riding:

 - Are able to be effectively supported by side walkers